Pair-Kondo effect: a mechanism for time-reversal broken superconductivity in UTe$_2$: Introduction

-The upshot of this machinery is a generic mechanism for coupling unconventional pairs to incipient magnetism, so that instead of local moments being pair-breaking perturbations, unconventional pairs can actually gain energy by coupling to near-critical moments as a chiral combination of two components.
-As a result, even when only one component is near critical, coupling to incipient magnetism can induce the second component, forming local chiral pairs that can condense above the underlying superconducting and magnetic critical temperatures.
-We demonstrate the onset of this transition using a Landau free energy in Section \ref{landau}, showing that there is a direct transition to a time-reversal broken superconductor over an extended parameter range, reconciling the experimental phase diagram with thermodyamics.
+where \textbf{$b_{\Gamma(\Gamma^{'})}^{\dagger}$ }creates a pair in the one-dimensional irrep $\Gamma(\Gamma^{'})$ and the pair bi-linear couples to the component of the local moment that transforms under the product of the two irreps.
+This provides a generic route for coupling unconventional pairs to proximate magnetism, so that unconventional pairs can gain energy by coupling to slowly-fluctuating moments as a chiral combination $b_{\pm}=(b_{\Gamma^{\phantom{'}}}\pm i b_{\Gamma^{'}})/\sqrt{2}$ of the pairs $b_{\Gamma(\Gamma^{'})}^{\dagger}$ which are eigenstates of $\mathcal{T}$ and point group symmetries.
+As a result, even when only one pair component is near critical, coupling to proximate magnetism can induce the second component, forming local $\mathcal{T}$-breaking pairs that can condense above the underlying superconducting and magnetic critical temperatures.
+Note that this energy gain is available as long as the fluctuations of the moments are slow compared to the pair kinetic energy, whether the moments are near-critical, as we consider here or frozen in a glass, as suggested by Ref.~\cite{sundar2023}.

+The rest of the paper is structured as follows.
+We demonstrate the onset of this direct transition from non-magnetic normal state to a $\mathcal{T}$-broken superconductor over an extended parameter range when the coupling $J$ exceeds a threshold using a Landau free energy in Section \ref{landau}.
+Being a first-order transition~(Fig.~\ref{fig:FreeEn}), this reconciles the experimental phase diagram with thermodynamics.
 Since the superconducting and magnetic order parameters are close to a continuous transition, the transition is weakly first-order and the associated jumps in order parameters and peak in $C_v/T$ may be small as is demonstrated in Fig. \ref{fig:SCv}.

-Alongside evidence for ferromagnetic criticality, there is also evidence for incommensurate antiferromagnetic fluctuations in UTe$_2$, from a neutron-spin resonance that is sensitive to the onset of superconductivity~\cite{duan2020, duan2021, knafo2021, raymond2021}, and from evidence of a antiferromagnetic quantum critical point under pressure~\cite{braithwaite2019, li2021, thomas2020}.
-Pair-Kondo coupling to antiferromagnetism induces a phase modulating secondary superconducting order - a condensate at finite momentum corresponding to the anti-ferromagnetic wavevector, and may lead to a modulation of order parameter amplitude in spin sectors where primary and secondary pair potentials interfere as we discuss in Section \ref{sec:finmompair}.
-Pair-density wave order has been observed in STM experiments on UTe$_2$~\cite{aishwarya2022, gu2022} although we stress at the outset that the type of pair density wave that can induce a charge density wave requires pair-Kondo coupling to incipient ferromagnetism \emph{and} antiferromagnetism, and there seems to be no experimental evidence of antiferromagnetic criticality near ambient pressure.